CodeLaboratory-Patrick/Flutter_ToDoAppDemo/README.md

 # Flutter_ToDoAppDemo

-## ⭐️ Flutter Guide: Understanding the 3 Trees - Widget Tree, Element Tree, and Render Tree
+## ⭐️ Understanding the 3 Trees - Widget Tree, Element Tree, and Render Tree

 In Flutter, there are three core tree structures that work together to render the user interface of an application: the **Widget Tree**, **Element Tree**, and **Render Tree**.
 Understanding these trees helps you build efficient applications and comprehend the underlying processes that Flutter uses to update and manage UI elements.
 This guide will explore these three trees, explain their functions, and provide detailed examples to clarify their roles.